Drill bits come in all shapes and sizes.

 Pros

-- 8-piece set.
+- 8-piece set

 Cons

-- Specialty bits for wood only.
+- Specialty bits for drilling wood

-- Better for flat-bottom holes.
+- Designed for flat-bottom holes

 Product Specs